MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 Alternatively, you can configure Google Play to automatically reapprove app permissions on a per-app basis.

-## Additional Managed Google Play app reporting for Android Enterprise work profile devices
+## Additional Managed Google Play app reporting for Android Enterprise personally-owned work profile devices

-For Managed Google Play apps deployed to Android Enterprise work profile devices, you can view the status and version number of the app installed on a device using Intune.
+For Managed Google Play apps deployed to Android Enterprise personally-owned work profile devices, you can view the status and version number of the app installed on a device using Intune.

 ## Working with Managed Google Play closed testing tracks

-You can distribute a non-production version of a Managed Google Play app to devices enrolled in an Android Enterprise scenario (**Android Enterprise Work Profile**, **Fully Managed**,  **Dedicated**, and **Corporate-owned Work Profile**) in order to perform testing.
+You can distribute a non-production version of a Managed Google Play app to devices enrolled in an Android Enterprise scenario (**Android Enterprise personally-owned work profile (BYOD)**, **Android Enterprise fully managed (COBO)**, **Android Enterprise dedicated devices (COSU)**, and **Android Enterprise corporate-owned work profile (COPE)**) in order to perform testing.
 In Intune, you can see whether an app has a pre-production build test track published to it, as well as be able to assign that track to AAD user groups or device groups.
 The workflow for assigning a production version to a group that currently exists is the same as assigning a non-production channel.
 After deployment, the install status of each track will correspond with the track's version number in Managed Google Play.
 For more information, see [Google Play's closed test tracks for app pre-release testing](https://support.google.com/googleplay/android-developer/answer/3131213).

 ## Delete Managed Google Play apps
 When necessary, you can delete managed Google Play apps from Microsoft Intune.
 To delete a managed Google Play app, open Microsoft Intune in the Azure portal and select **Apps** > **All apps**.
 From the app list, select the ellipses (...) to the right of the managed Google Play app, then select **Delete** from the displayed list.
 When you delete a managed Google Play app from the app list, the managed Google Play app is automatically unapproved.